-Join Jane Barratt for an in-depth discussion in this video Buying options in life, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Buying options in life, part of Managing Your Personal Investments.

 - Here's a secret about big investment companies.
 They're all trying to get wealthy people to move their pile of money to them.
 That's why most retirement ads feature a happily retired couple at their beachside home.
 For many people, this is just too big a conceptual leap.
 The ideas most associated with investing are Wealth, Retirement, Interest and when you're younger, not wealthy and maybe living paycheck to paycheck, it's hard to imagine what investing could do for you.

 In this video, I'm going to explore a different idea that investing isn't all about a happy beachside retirement but instead about Buying options in life.
 So what does that mean?
 Options in life mean things to different people and they are different to goals.
 Your goals may be to get 8% return a year or have $500,000 in ten years.
 These are good specific goals but they don't take into account changes to your life along the way.
 Options in life are more about being able to make decisions to take you in a different direction to the one that you're on.